Sunday family dinners

 $3M total commitment · Florida-licensed General Contractor

 “Inspired by my father’s legacy, shaped by the Sigma Chi experience, and grateful for the lifelong friendships I made at Epsilon Zeta, this is my opportunity to give back.
-We’re building a house worth fifty more years.”
+We now have the chance to build something truly special—something that will serve generations of Sigma Chi men.”

-Rick served as House Manager for three years during undergrad, has built more than fifty custom homes across Florida, and developed the residential and industrial communities that fund this commitment.
-His $3M total commitment includes a $500K Bell Chapter Endowment, a perpetual leadership-training fund that places Epsilon Zeta in the top 5% of chapters nationally.
+Rick served as House Manager for three years during undergrad, has built more than fifty custom homes across Florida, and developed residential communities throughout South Florida.
+His $3M total commitment includes a $500K Bell Chapter Endowment—a perpetual leadership-training fund that places Epsilon Zeta in the top 5% of chapters nationally.

 House Corporation board